 Austin Water Treatment Plant No. 4

-The City of Austin required a new water treatment plant and pump station to respond to its rapidly growing population and selected MWH Constructors to complete the $379 million project.
+The City of Austin required a new water treatment plant and pump station to respond to its rapidly growing population and selected MWH to complete the $379 million project.
 Plans included the construction of a marine raw water intake, tunnels, a pump station, conveyance systems, and water treatment facilities with an initial 50-mgd capacity.
 The new treatment plant takes raw water from nearby Lake Travis and connects to a pump station via a 9-ft finished diameter tunnel.